denoland/deno/Docs.md

 The V8Worker2 binding/concept is being ported to a new C++ library called libdeno. libdeno will include the entire JS runtime as a V8 snapshot.
 It still follows the message passing paradigm.
-Rust will be bound to this library to implement the privileged part of Deno.
+Rust will be bound to this library to implement the privileged part of deno.
 See deno2/README.md for more details.

-V8 Snapshots allow Deno to avoid recompiling the TypeScript compiler at startup.
+V8 Snapshots allow deno to avoid recompiling the TypeScript compiler at startup.
 This is already working.

 When the rewrite is at feature parity with the Go prototype, we will release